+Chairman of the Audit Committee (resigned 31 May 2018)

+Interests in shares: 70.000 Interests in options: None Contractual rights to shares: None

+Name: Mr John Robinson

+Title: Managing Director and Chief Executive Officer

+Appointed Chairman on 31 May 2018

+Qualifications: B. Acc

+Experience and expertise: Mr Robinson gained a Bachelor of Accounting from the Charles Darwin University and has led numerous private equity acquisitions in the property and retail sectors.
+He also has extensive experience with the support services that the mining and oil and gas sector require at their Australian operations.
+Director of Australian Pacific Coal Limited since 30 October 2015 and appointed as Managing Director in July 2016.
+Mr Robinson was appointed as Chairman effective 31 May 2018.

+Other current directorships: None

+Former directorships (last 3 years): None

+Special responsibilities: None

+Interests in shares: 21,061,667

+Interests in options: None

+Contractual rights to shares: None

-Name: Title: Experience and expertise: The Hon.
-Shane Stone Non-executive Director (appointed 2 August 2016) AC QC, PGDK, B.A (ANU), LLB (Melbourne), Grad Dip Ed Admin (Adelaide), Dip Teaching (Sturt), TPTC (Vic), FACE, FAIM, FAICD, F Fin Mr Stone has a strong commercial and legal background and considerable experience in dealing with Commonwealth and State governments.
+Name: The Hon.
+Shane Stone Title: Non-executive Director

+Experience and expertise: AC QC, PGDK, B.A (ANU), LLB (Melbourne), Grad Dip Ed Admin (Adelaide), Dip

+Teaching (Sturt), TPTC (Vic), FACE, FAIM, FAICD, F Fin

+Mr Stone has a strong commercial and legal background and considerable experience in dealing with Commonwealth and State governments.
 Mr Stone has at various times acted as an independent director to various public and private companies.
-Currently Deputy Chairman UK listed Impellam plc, Chairman of ASX listed Regalpoint Resources Limited and Chairman of Mayfair Limited (Anne Street Partners and QNV Constructions).
+Formerly Deputy Chairman UK listed Impellam plc, Chairman of ASX listed Regalpoint Resources Limited and Mayfair Limited (Anne Street Partners and QNV Constructions).
 Former Chief Minister of the Northern Territory and Federal President of the Liberal Party of Australia.
 Formerly a barrister he is a graduate of the Australian National University, Sturt, Adelaide and Melbourne Universities.
 He is a Fellow of the Australian Institute of Management, Australian College of Education and Australian Institute of Company Directors.
-He was made a Companion of the Order of Australia in Other current directorships 2006.
+He was made a Companion of the Order of Australia in 2006.
 He has also been conferred national awards from Indonesia and Malaysia.
+Appointed as a Director of Australian Pacific Coal Limited on 2 August 2016.
+Mr Stone was appointed as Chairman of the Audit Committee on 12 June 2018.

+Other current directorships None

+Former directorships (last 3 years): Chairman of Energex Limited (from 31 May 2012 to 20 March 2015)

+Special responsibilities: Chairman of the Audit Committee (appointed 12 June 2018)

+Interests in shares: 65,000

+Interests in options: None

+Contractual rights to shares: None

+Name: Mr Bruce Munro

+Title: Non-executive Director

+Qualifications B Eng (Honours) UNSW

-Appointed as a Director of Australian Pacific Coal Limited on 2 August 2016 Chairman of Asset Owl Limited (formerly Regalpoint Resources Limited) (since 27 January 2010) Executive Chairman of the APAC Group Deputy Chairman and Independent Non-executive Director of Impellam Plc (UK) Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: (since 19 September 2011) Chairman of Energex Limited (from 31 May 2012 to 20 March 2015) None 7,200,000 ordinary shares None None Name: Title: Qualifications Experience and expertise: Mr Bruce Munro Non-executive Director (appointed 19 May 2017) B Eng (Honours) UNSW Mr Munro has a strong management and operational background and considerable experience with over 40 years' experience as an engineer and manager with major construction and mining contractors in a number of countries including Australia, Asia, India and southern Africa.
+Experience and expertise: Mr Munro has a strong management and operational background and considerable experience with over 40 years' experience as an engineer and manager with major construction and mining contractors in a number of countries including Australia, Asia, India and southern Africa.
 From 2011 until his retirement in 2015 Mr Munro was the Managing Director of Thiess Pty Ltd, which during this period had around 20,000 employees and annual revenues up to A\$7 billion.
 Mr Munro has been involved as a contractor in the development and/or operation of numerous mines for clients such as BHP, Glencore, Rio Tinto, BP, Peabody, Bumi Resources, Inco, Wesfarmers, Vale and Fortescue.
 During his career, he served as a Director on a number of industry bodies, international business councils and diversity groups.

-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: None None Audit & Risk Committee 10,000,000 None None Name: Title: Experience and expertise: Mr Paul Byrne Executive Director (resigned 15 February 2017) Mr Byrne has also been involved in the resources sector since 1985 in exploration and mining and has been a director of several Australian public listed companies.
-He has initiated environmental remediation projects in conjunction with CSIRO, University of South Australia and the Queensland Department of Primary industries.
-Mr Byrne joined the Board of Australian Pacific Coal Limited as Managing Director on 29 November 2005.
-Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: None None None Nil (resigned during year ending 30 June 2017) None None
+Other current directorships: None

+Former directorships (last 3 years): None

+Special responsibilities: None

+Interests in shares: 100,000

+Interests in options: None

+Contractual rights to shares: None